Start your free &

 This means that survivors of that type of historical child abuse can make a claim at any time.

 While no time limit exists, historical claim information or evidence may be lost, forgotten, or eroded over time.
-So it is still important to get expert legal advice as soon as possible to help assess and investigate the circumstances of your claim.
+So, it is still important to get expert legal advice as soon as possible.
+This will help us assess and investigate your claim.

-If the person was subjected to abuse as a child but it could not be classified as sexual abuse or serious physical abuse a claim could still be made but in most circumstances, the legal claim would need to be filed with court before the person’s twenty-first (21st) birthday or their rights could be lost.
+If the person was abused as a child, but it could not be classified as sexual abuse or serious physical abuse, a claim could still be made.
+However, in most circumstances, the legal claim would need to be filed with court before the person’s 21st birthday.
+Otherwise, their rights could be lost.

-If you were subjected to abuse (either sexually or physically) as an adult then the usual three (3) year limitation period applies.
+If you were abused (either sexually or physically) as an adult then the usual 3-year limitation period applies.

-A formal claim needs to be lodged with the court within three years of the assault or you may lose all rights.
+A formal claim needs to be lodged with the court within 3 years of the assault or you may lose all rights.

-There can be exceptions or extensions in some circumstances, so it’s important to get advice from experienced compensation lawyers as soon as you.
+There can be exceptions or extensions in some circumstances.
+That’s why it’s important to get advice from experienced compensation lawyers as soon as you can.

 What do I need to prove in a child sexual abuse claim?

-2. Details of the perpetrator (their name or the position they held);
+• the details of the perpetrator (their name or the position they held)

-3. That an institution introduced you to the perpetrator and that the abuser’s position in a special role gave them authority, power, trust, control, and importantly an ability to achieve intimacy with you (for claims against institutions); and
+• that an institution introduced you to the perpetrator, and that the abuser’s position in a special role gave them authority, power, trust, control, and – importantly – an ability to achieve intimacy with you (for claims against institutions)

-Our abuse compensation lawyers can help you gather the evidence needed.
+Our child sexual abuse lawyers can help you gather the evidence needed and pursue the compensation you deserve.

 To be able to succeed in a civil abuse compensation claim you need to prove that the relevant events occurred.
 That happens by you giving your version of events.

-If there are witnesses who can confirm what occurred then that is helpful (but not necessary).
+It is helpful if there are witnesses who can confirm what occurred.
+But it is not necessary.

-The system is sympathetic to the obvious challenges that arise in situations of abuse and the difficulty in having independent witnesses or other evidence available.
+The system is sympathetic to the obvious challenges in situations of abuse.
+It understands the difficulty in having independent witnesses or other evidence available.

-In claims involving institutions, if there are others who can verify any complaints you or others may have made earlier about the misconduct of the abuser then that can be relevant too.
+It is also helpful to have other people back up your claims against an institution.
+Are there others who can verify complaints you made at the time?
+Or complaints that others may have made earlier about the misconduct of the abuser?
+That can be relevant too.
 But it is not essential.

-You also need to prove the perpetrator of the abuse was employed (or otherwise held a position of power) on behalf of an institution or organisation if a claim against the institution is being made.
+You also need to prove the perpetrator of the abuse was employed (or otherwise held a position of power) on behalf of an institution or organisation.
+That is essential if a claim against the institution is being made.

-If you can show, through the evidence of others, that the institution or organisation knew or should have known about the perpetrator’s conduct then that goes a long way to establishing a case against the institution or organisation.
+Can you show, through the evidence of others, that the institution or organisation knew – or should have known – about the perpetrator’s conduct?
+That helps establish a case against the institution or organisation.

-You might also be able to bring a successful claim based on the fact that the institution or organisation was responsible for the actions of the abuser (ie they were vicariously liable) if:
+You might also be able to bring a successful claim that shows the institution or organisation was responsible for the actions of the abuser (i.e., they were vicariously liable) if:

 • the abuse came about when they were acting in that role as an employee or volunteer;